 Feeling Proactive in the Wellness Process

-The Wheel of Wellness can give you a starting point for change, and the sense of engaging in the process of moving towards greater balance.
+The Wheel of Wellness can give you a starting point for change, and the sense of engaging in the process taking the best care of yourself possible.
 While we may not always “be in balance,” the intention to continue the work necessary to move in that direction can provide the emotional benefit of feeling purposeful and proactive, even in the face of life challenges.

 The Wheel of Fortune

 One example of a life challenge could be finances.
 Money, in my life, always seems to ebb and flow, rarely finding my preferred balance.
 I have learned to ride this wave with relative skill, but am always working toward growth in this area.
-Many people struggle with their financial security.
-There is no shame in this, though it does not feel good to be too out of balance in this area for prolonged periods.
+Many people struggle with their sense of financial security.
+There is no shame in this, though it does not feel good to be too out of balance in this area for prolonged periods of time.
 Our degree of financial security often correlates strongly to our emotional well-being.

 Because we often view money as something subject to chance and impacted by external, arbitrary forces, it can leave us feeling somewhat powerless to facilitate change.
 While it is true that there are many external forces that can influence our security, being financially secure is rarely just the luck of the draw.
 There are many actionable and practical things we can do to feel proactive and increase our sense of security and abundance.
 We can control the purchases we make, the energy we expend in exchange for money, the things to which we attribute value, and the support system we create to affirm our values.
-Using the Wheel of Wellness to assess our priorities and take action can definitely make us feel more proactive with regards to creating change.
+Using the Wheel of Wellness to assess our priorities and take action can definitely make us feel more proactive with regards to creating change in this area of our lives.

 Creativity & Symbolism of the Wheel of Wellness